langdon/summit-2015-lab-15812/libvirt/labs/lab3/chapter3.md

         atomic run wordpress
         curl -L http://localhost

-1. Once satisfied with the images tag them with the URI of the local lab local registry
+1. Once satisfied with the images tag them with the URI of the local lab local registry.
+The tag is what Docker uses to identify the particular image that we want to upload to a registry.

         docker tag mariadb dev.example.com:5000/mariadb
         docker tag wordpress dev.example.com:5000/wordpress